Floods fuel climate debate in Germany's election campaign

 “These images and events will remain in people’s heads,” Kronenberg said. “(But) we mustn’t forget that politics is a fast-moving business.”

-Schuette, the software engineer, acknowledged that Germany, which is responsible for roughly 4.6% of the man-made greenhouse gas emissions in the atmosphere, won't be able to save the planet alone.
+Schuette, the software engineer, acknowledged that his country, which is responsible for roughly 4.6% of the man-made greenhouse gas emissions in the atmosphere, won't be able to save the planet alone.

 "But as they say in Germany, ‘You have to sweep your own doorstep first,’” he said.